Haiti extends a state of emergency and nighttime curfew to try and repel widespread gang attacks

 Scores of people have died in Haiti's recent gang attacks, including several police officers.
 The violence also has left more than 15,000 people homeless, in addition to some 300,000 Haitians who lost their homes to gang wars in recent years.

+In addition, there were reports that gangs on Thursday looted shipping containers filled with food at the main port in Port-au-Prince, raising concerns that provisions in the capital and elsewhere would dwindle quickly.

+“If we cannot access those containers, Haiti will go hungry soon,” said Laurent Uwumuremyi, Haiti director for Mercy Corps.

-Meanwhile, a U.S. Defense official said a Marine Corps Fleet Anti-terrorism Security Team, or FAST team, is being deployed to Haiti to protect the U.S. Embassy.
+Meanwhile, a U.S. Defense official said a Marine Corps Fleet Anti-terrorism Security Team, or FAST team, was to be deployed to Haiti to protect the U.S. Embassy.
 The official spoke on the condition of anonymity because they were not authorized to discuss the deployment.
+A final decision on the deployment has not yet been made.

 “The country is falling apart, and everyone is watching,” said Fatton, who criticized the U.S. government for not taking action more than two years ago and lamented the current state of Haiti.
 “I am dumbfounded.
 I thought I had seen everything.”